Paul T. Hayden

 Prior to his tenure at Loyola, Hayden taught at Indiana University School of Law in Indianapolis, where he was granted tenure.
 While at I.U., Hayden was twice selected for the “Professor of the Year” award, given by students to the most outstanding teacher on the faculty.

-He also has worked as a litigation associate in the downtown Los Angeles office of Paul, Hastings, Janofsky & Walker; as well as in the Westwood firm of Boren, Sloan & Rosen.
+Before entering academia full time, Hayden was a litigation associate in the downtown Los Angeles office of Paul, Hastings, Janofsky & Walker, and in the Westwood firm of Boren, Sloan & Rosen.

 - Member, American Law Institute (elected 1998)